-The DMC-40x0 is available with up to eight axes in a single stand alone unit.
-The DMC-4010, 4020, 4030, 4040 are one thru four axes controllers and the DMC-4050, 4060, 4070, 4080 are five thru eight axes controllers.
-All eight axes have the ability to use Galil's integrated amplifiers or drivers and connections for integrating external devices.
+The DMC-500x0 is available with up to eight control axes in a single stand alone unit.
+The DMC-50010, 50020, 50030, 50040 are one thru four axis controllers, and the DMC-50050, 50060, 50070, 50080 are five thru eight axis controllers.
+The DMC-500x0 allows for any combination of local and EtherCAT axes, with a maximum of four local axes.
+The Four local axes have the ability to use Galil's integrated amplifiers or drivers and connections for integrating external devices.

-Designed to solve complex motion problems, the DMC-40x0 can be used for applications involving jogging, point-to-point positioning, vector positioning, electronic gearing, multiple move sequences, contouring and a PVT Mode.
+Designed to solve complex motion problems, the DMC-500x0 can be used for applications involving jogging, pointto-point positioning, vector positioning, electronic gearing, multiple move sequences, contouring and a PVT Mode.
 The controller eliminates jerk by programmable acceleration and deceleration with profile smoothing.
-For smooth following of complex contours, the DMC-40x0 provides continuous vector feed of an infinite number of linear and arc segments.
+For smooth following of complex contours, the DMC-500x0 provides continuous vector feed of an infinite number of linear and arc segments.
 The controller also features electronic gearing with multiple master axes as well as gantry mode operation.

-For synchronization with outside events, the DMC-40x0 provides uncommitted I/O, including 8 optoisolated digital inputs (16 inputs for DMC-4050 thru DMC-4080), 8 high power optically isolated outputs (16 outputs for DMC-4050 thru DMC-4080), and 8 analog inputs for interface to joysticks, sensors, and pressure transducers.
-The DMC-40x0 also has an additional 32 I/O at 3.3V logic.
+For synchronization with outside events, the DMC-500x0 provides uncommitted I/O, including 8 optoisolated digital inputs, 8 high power optically isolated outputs, and 8 analog inputs for interface to joysticks, sensors, and pressure transducers.
+The DMC-500x0 also has an additional 32 I/O at 3.3V logic.
 Further I/O is available if the auxiliary encoders are not being used (2 inputs / each axis).
 Dedicated optoisolated inputs are provided for forward and reverse limits, abort, home, and definable input interrupts.